survivejs/webpack-book/manuscript/building/03_code_splitting.md

 Web applications have the tendency to grow big as features are developed.
 The longer it takes for your application to load, the more frustrating it is to the user.
 This problem is amplified in a mobile environment where the connections can be slow.

-Even though splitting our bundles can help a notch, they are not the only solution and you may still end up having to download a lot of data.
+Even though splitting our bundles can help a notch, they are not the only solution, and you may still end up having to download a lot of data.
 Fortunately, it is possible to do better thanks to *code splitting*.
 It allows us to load code lazily as we need it.

 T> Incidentally, it is possible to implement Google's [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) using lazy loading.
 PRPL (Push, Render, Pre-cache, Lazy-load) has been designed with mobile web in mind and can be implemented using webpack.

 ## Code Splitting Formats

 Code splitting can be done in two primary ways in webpack: through a [dynamic import](https://github.com/tc39/proposal-dynamic-import) or `require.ensure` syntax.
 We'll be using the former in this project.
-The syntax isn't in the official specification yet so it will require minor tweaks especially at ESLint and Babel too if you are using that.
+The syntax isn't in the official specification yet, so it will require minor tweaks especially at ESLint and Babel too if you are using that.

 The goal is to end up with a split point that will get loaded on demand.
-There can be splits inside splits and you can structure an entire application based on splits.
+There can be splits inside splits, and you can structure an entire application based on splits.

 ![Code splitting](images/dynamic.png)